MicrosoftDocs/power-platform/power-platform/guidance/white-papers/managed-environment-activation.md

 ## Managed Environments overview

 Managed Environments is a suite of premium governance capabilities that allows IT administrators to manage Power Platform at scale with more control, more visibility, and less effort.
 Admins can use Managed Environments with any type of environment.
 Certain features can be configured upon enabling a Managed Environment.
-Once an environment is managed, it unlocks additional features across the Power Platform.
+Once an environment is managed, it unlocks more features across the Power Platform.

-You will learn about each of the features and examples based on organizations that have activated Managed Environments, including:
+You'll learn about each of the features and examples based on organizations that have activated Managed Environments, including:

  - **Pipelines in Power Platform** bring application lifecycle management (AML) automation to streamline development processes with reduced effort.
  - **Maker welcome content** provides customized welcome message to help makers in the organization get started with Power Apps.